fabianschuiki/moore/README.md

 - lower to HIR
     - apply default values
     - merge ANSI and non-ANSI ports
+    - split ports into port decl and var/net decl
+    - split net decl assignments into net decl and continuous assignment
     - `always_{ff,latch,comb}` -> `always`
     - flatten nested design elements and sort hierarchy items
 - assign and check types (can be one step)